jwsmith2340/RickAndMortyCharGenerator/README.md

 [Click Here](https://relaxed-noether-400bbe.netlify.app/) to see the deployed app!

-To begin, just type in the name of your favorite character, or if you want to get really random, just type in a single character and see what comes back!
+To begin, just type in the name of your favorite character, episode, or location, or if you want to get really random, just click on Pickle Rick and see what comes back!
 ***
 ### Future Enhancements

 Future plans include polishing CSS styling.
-There are also plans to expand this app into a larger one that allows you to search for locations and episodes as well.